Music

 Our 10:30 service is a full choral Eucharist with choir and chanted service music.
 We choose our hymns from a variety of traditional sources.
 Our main source is the 1982 hymnal, which we supplement with hymns from Wonder, Love, and Praise and Lift Every Voice and Sing.
 Our choir sings anthems from the classical and traditional repertoires, as well as early American, Shape Note, and world traditions.
 The organ provides prelude and postlude music taken from the Middle Ages through the 20th century, accompanies hymns and liturgy, and accompanies the choir anthems when needed.
 Strings at Christmas and brass at Easter join with our other musicians to celebrate these special holy days, and occasionally

 instruments join the choir or the organ on Sunday mornings.
-On the third Sunday of each month, Trinity Parish offers Evensong at 5:30.
-Choir music for this service is generally from the English Cathedral tradition.
-This short service is a lovely, contemplative way to end the day.
+On the first Thursday of each month, Trinity Parish offers a sung Compline service at 8:15 pm.

 THE TRINITY CHOIR